Open-Pix/magento2-openpix/README.md

 ### Your Magento authentication keys are invalid
 If you registered the wrong magento credentails, you can change then later on at ~/.composer/auth.json

+## How To Release
+To release a new version make sure that everything is okay

+### tests
+- test postman.json API calls
+- make at least one new charge and test the webhook call updating the status of it

+### release
+- run `yarn release:patch` to generate a new release on Github repo and bump the version on `package.json`;
+- run `yarn release:zip` to generate a new zip file with the new version;
+- upload it on Oracle Marketplace;